 Evolution: is any process of growth, change or development over time.

 Mutation: a change in the lineup of DNA instructions.
 Sometimes, if the DNA changes, then the instructions for what to build will change, or mutate.

-Natural selection: the process by which individuals with certain traits survive better or worse and reproduce with more or less success than others.
+Natural selection: the process by which individuals with certain traits survive better or worse and reproduce with more or less success than others in certain conditions.
 A major mechanism of evolution... more